Kjelll/Portfolio/AoE/AoE_doc.md

 <img src="/AoE/espringal.png" alt="Espringal" width="300"/>

-A ballista shooting siege unit that assembles like a trebuchet, "Springald" was a medieval version of the roman scorpion that could be used by a european civ.
+A ballista shooting siege unit that assembles like a trebuchet, the Springald or Espringal was a medieval version of the roman scorpion that could be used by Byzantine or European civs.

 This ["springald catapult"](https://www.youtube.com/watch?v=vIinZrWERUE) version even looks like a trebuchet for bolts.